Cuteness may earn compensation through affiliate links in this article.

 There's no denying it: No matter how much you love your cat, there's still a bit of a language barrier, one that will never be entirely breached.
 You probably know your cat's "I'm hungry" meow, and you're likely familiar with the "wake up and pet me" cry.
 If you're wondering what it means when she meows with her cat toys in her mouth, it's likely a call for attention to her and her prize catch.

-In the wild, cats tend to vocalize only with their kittens, sexual partners and adversaries.
-By changing the intensity, volume and patterns of their meows, cats communicate a host of intentions.
-If you watch your cat when she spies a squirrel out the window, her vocalizations are vastly different from her "let me out" cry.
+In the wild, cats tend to vocalize only with their kittens, sexual partners, and adversaries, according to the American Society for the Prevention of Cruelty to Animals.
+By changing the intensity, volume, and patterns of their meows, cats communicate a host of intentions to you and to other cats.
+For example, if you watch your cat when she spies a squirrel out the window, her vocalizations are vastly different from her "let me out" cry.

 Mother cats will often teach their offspring to hunt by catching prey and bringing it alive to their kittens, giving their babies something to practice hunting on.
-When your cat makes a big fuss about her toy "prey," she's calling your attention to it.
-She may want to show you how it's done or she may just want some approval for a job well done -- only she knows for sure -- but she does want your attention.
+When your cat makes a big fuss about her toy "prey," she's calling your attention to it, just as a mother cat would.
+Perhaps she even wants to teach you how to hunt.

-Play to Learn
+Play to learn

-The complete play sequence is important to a cat and according to International Cat Care, a cat may become frustrated if parts of the sequence, such as pouncing or catching, are eliminated.
-That's why it's better to engage your cat with toys that allow her to go through the entire sequence, such as toy mice or wand toys that require chasing, pouncing and catching, instead of laser pointers, which can never be caught.
+The complete play sequence is important to a cat and according to Modern Cat, a cat may become frustrated if parts of the sequence, such as pouncing or catching, are eliminated.
+That's why it's better to engage your cat with toys that allow her to go through the entire sequence, such as toy mice or wand toys that require chasing, pouncing, and catching, instead of laser pointers, which can never be caught.

 - American Society for the Prevention of Cruelty to Animals: Meowing and Yowling

 - Humane Society of the United States: Cat Chat: Understanding Feline Language